BET Awards 2023: See who won - Local News 8

 By Dan Heching, CNN

-(CNN) — The 2023 edition of the BET Awards are taking place Sunday at the Microsoft Theater in Los Angeles.
+(CNN) — The 2023 edition of the BET Awards took place Sunday at the Microsoft Theater in Los Angeles.

-The event promises to be a “non-stop Hip Hop party celebrating 50 years of the genre throughout the live telecast,” according to a press release for the show.

-Drake leads among the nominees with seven nods, including best male hip hop artist, album of the year and best male R&B/pop artist.
-Other artists to receive multiple nominations include GloRilla, with six, and 21 Savage and Lizzo, who each have five nods.

-Performances will include 69 Boyz, Big Daddy Kane, Chief Keef, DJ Unk, E-40, Fast Life Yungstaz & Easton (F.L.Y.), Fat Joe, Ja Rule, Kid ‘N Play, MC Lyte, Percy “Master P” Miller, Remy Ma, Soulja Boy, The Sugarhill Gang, Trick Daddy, Trina, Tyga, Uncle Luke, Warren G, Ying Yang Twins, and Yo-Yo.

-The BET Awards 2023 are airing live on Sunday on BET at 8 p.m.
-ET/ PT.
-The show will also stream on on BET+ and Paramount+.
+The evening celebrated hip-hop’s 50th anniversary and featured a tribute performance to the late Tina Turner.
+Latto and Coco Jones were among the winners announced during the broadcast.

-A full list of nominees follows.
-The winners will be indicated in bold.
+A full list of nominees follows, with the winners indicated in bold.

 Album of the Year